zyx-0314/Github-Git-Guide/git/settingup-git-mac.md

 ### GitHub Repositories

-1. **Clone a Repository in VS Code:**
+#### Clone a Repository in VS Code
-    (From Remote to Local)
+From Remote(Online) to Local(Your PC)
-   - Open VS Code and click on the Source Control icon in the Activity Bar.
+1. Open VS Code and click on the 'Source Control icon' in the Activity Bar.
-   - Click on "Clone Repository".
+2. Click on "Clone Repository".
   - What if no `Clone Repository`?
 Go [Here](https://github.com/zyx-0314/Github-Git-Guide/blob/main/git/problems.md#git-are-not-yet-installed).
-   - Enter the repository URL or Login in Github and select repository
+3. Enter the repository URL or Login in Github and select repository
-   - Choose a directory to clone the repository into.
+4. Choose a directory to clone the repository into.

-2. **Create a New Repository:**
+#### Create a New Repository
-    (From Local to Remote )
+From Local(Your PC) to Remote(Online)
-   - Initialize a new Git repository by clicking on the Source Control icon and then "Initialize Repository".
+1. Initialize a new Git repository by clicking on the Source Control icon and then "Initialize Repository".
-   - Login in Github
+2. Login in Github
-   - Rename (optional)(default: same name as the folder)
+3. Rename (optional)(default: same name as the folder)
-     - When Name already exist indicated what you can do is:
+4. When Name already exist indicated what you can do is:
   *Rename and continue* or *Clone the repo somewhere in different directory and overwrite the code with your new code*
-   - Publish in Public or Private
+5. Publish in Public or Private
   *Public*: Can be viewed by anybody
   *Private*: Only you can view
+6. Go to your github

 ### GitHub Issues